 Have a Merry Christmas!

-It might feel a little strange at first, but if you can get the hang of being alone without feeling lonely, then you might just have one of the best Christmas days of your life!
+It may feel a little strange at first, but if you can get the hang of being alone without feeling lonely, then you may just have one of the best Christmas days of your life!